 - Additional: it must result in emissions reductions that are unlikely to occur in the ordinary course of events, including due to any existing commitment or target publicly agreed by the entity responsible for issuing the units.
-It must represent abatement that has not been double counted. - Permanent: it must represent permanent reductions in greenhouse gas emissions.
-In the case of sinks, this requires that the carbon stored is sequestered and will not be released into the atmosphere for a period of 100 years.
-Where a period of less than 100 years is applied to sequestration units, an appropriate discount must be applied. - Measurable: methods used to quantify the amount of emissions reductions generated must be supported by clear and convincing evidence. - Transparent: consumers and other interested stakeholders must have access to information about the offset project that generated the abatement, including the applied methodology and project-monitoring arrangements. - Address leakage: the system responsible for generating the offset unit must provide deductions for any material increases in emissions elsewhere which nullify or reduce the abatement that would otherwise be represented by the offset unit. - Independently audited: the circumstances responsible for the generation of the unit must be verified by an independent, appropriately qualified third party and not found to be in contradiction with these integrity principles. - Registered: the offset unit must be listed and tracked in a publicly transparent registry.
+It must represent abatement that has not been double counted. - case of sinks, this requires that the carbon stored is sequestered and will not be released into the atmosphere for a period of 100 years.
+Where a period of less than 100 years is applied to sequestration units, an appropriate discount must be applied. - must be supported by clear and convincing evidence. - Transparent: consumers and other interested stakeholders must have access to information about the offset project that generated the abatement, including the applied methodology and project-monitoring arrangements. - Address leakage: the system responsible for generating the offset unit must provide deductions for any material increases in emissions elsewhere which nullify or reduce the abatement that would otherwise be represented by the offset unit. - must be verified by an independent, appropriately qualified third party and not found to be in contradiction with these integrity principles. - Registered: the offset unit must be listed and tracked in a publicly transparent registry.